cashubtc/nuts/XX.md

 sends the complete swap to the mint.
 This swap spends the _funding token_ and returns blind signatures (the deterministic outputs, signed by the mint) for both parties.

+The two parties can cooperatively close using any balance, including a balance smaller than the most recent signed transaction, by applying both of their signatures and swapping.

+## Signing with Blinded Secret Keys

+When closing the channel, both parties sign with their **blinded** secret keys:

+- **Charlie** signs with his blinded secret key derived from `p2bk_context = "receiver_stage1"`
+- **Alice** signs with her blinded secret key derived from `p2bk_context = "sender_stage1"`

+These signatures verify against the blinded pubkeys in the funding token.

+For the **locktime refund path**, Alice signs with her **refund** blinded secret key derived from `p2bk_context = "sender_stage1_refund"`.
+This key corresponds to the blinded pubkey in the `refund` tag.

+When spending the commitment outputs in stage 2:
+- **Charlie** signs each of his proofs with the per-proof blinded secret key for that `(amount, index)`, derived from `p2bk_context = "receiver_stage2"`
+- **Alice** signs each of her proofs with the per-proof blinded secret key for that `(amount, index)`, derived from `p2bk_context = "sender_stage2"`

 As the swap spends the entire funding token, Alice can detect Charlie's spend via NUT-07 (token state check).
 NUT-17, if supported by the mint, helps here too.